onsi/gomega/docs/index.md

     - It is guaranteed that `FailureMessage` and `NegatedFailureMessage` will only be called *after* `Match`, so you can save off any state you need to compute the messages in `Match`.
 - Finally, it is common for matchers to make extensive use of the `reflect` library to interpret the generic inputs they receive.
 In this case, the `representJSONMatcher` goes through some `reflect` gymnastics to create a pointer to a new object with the same type as the `expected` object, read and decode JSON from `actual` into that pointer, and then deference the pointer and compare the result to the `expected` object.

-### gcustom: A convenient mechanism for buildling custom matchers
+### gcustom: A convenient mechanism for building custom matchers

 [`gcustom`](https://github.com/onsi/gomega/tree/master/gcustom) is a package that makes building custom matchers easy.
 Rather than define new types, you can simply provide `gcustom.MakeMatcher` with a function.
 The [godocs](https://pkg.go.dev/github.com/onsi/gomega/gcustom) for `gcustom` have all the details but here's how `RepresentJSONifiedObject` could be implemented with `gcustom`: